 Covering nicotine poisoning in children, in dogs, symptoms and possible treatment

 Poisoning from nicotine is not a common occurrence in smokers or tobacco users so long as the usage parameters are observed.
-The closest that poisoning from nicotine can occur in tobacco users is in those who are trying to
+The closest that poisoning from nicotine can occur in tobacco users is in those who are trying to quit smoking.
+When quitting smoking nicotine replacement therapies such a nicotine gum and patches should not be taken with any other nicotine replacement treatment.

 For instance, smoking and chewing nicotine gum with a nicotine patch strapped on the arm drinking nicotine water and on a chantix program will inevitably lead to poisoning from nicotine.